 In case you missed it, I figured out my color scheme and possible decor for the deck, which I shared with you guys here.
 It’s mainly a scheme of black and white with touches of blue and lots of pattern.

 Part of that new color scheme included updating my old Adirondack chairs (you might recall me staining them a couple of years ago — here are some tips on that).
 They’ve since gotten a little weathering and needed to be cleaned up, so I first tried using some spray paint to change them to black.

 Anyway, my point is, with this new tool in hand, I suddenly wanted to spray all the things.
 I bought a gallon of a custom mixed black paint (Tricorn Black by SW, but color matched to exterior Behr paint) instead of “spray paint black”.
 Then, I made up my mind that all the furniture and accent pieces I build into the yard should be this color.
-I plan to build a sectional for the deck later on (probably start next month, maybe?) and that will be black, too.
+I plan to build a sectional for the deck later on and that will be black, too.
 I whipped through each area yesterday in preparation to share this on Instagram, so even though these aren’t beautiful “after” photos (I’ll take some later after mulching is done), it still gives you lots of updates!

 Originally, I had two Adirondack chairs around the fire pit.
-But after last winter and inviting friends over, I knew I needed a few more.
+But after last winter and inviting guests over, I knew I needed a few more.
 So, I got two new ones assembled and painted them this past weekend.
 I took the original two and re-painted them the new black color, too.
 I know — after I’d just spray painted them with spray paint.

 I decided to repaint because:

 - I wanted all the furniture to be the same black paint color

 - a gallon of paint + the paint sprayer would give more coverage across the total number of things I wanted to paint vs spray paint cans (I’m crossing my fingers better coverage will mean easier upkeep.)